 Egil and Olga had a son, Leif, my father, who was born in July 1918.
 Exactly one year later, in 1919, the family had to flee for their lives.
 The Red Guards had captured the town and the executions of capitalists had begun.
 Egil, the mill manager, was on the list.
 Somehow the family made it past gunners of the Red Guard, and, by a miracle, out to an English destroyer and escape back to Norway.

 Their second son Theodor (Teddy) was born on Oct.
 31 1919 in a small Norwegian town that, according to tradition, was the home of Santa Claus.
 Over the years, along with the youngest brother Jan, the family returned to Norway for vacations in their home on a fjord south of Oslo.

 In the 1930s the family lived a prosperous life in England where Egil was a timber trader.
 The family was based in London where Egil belonged to a golf club and a chess club.
 Theodor was sent to St. Edward’s School in Oxford and became head of his class and a top athlete.

 As the war went on, the Germans confiscated blankets, rubber boots, and even food.
 People suspected of being in the resistance, or even of having a radio, were executed.
 Food was plentiful in summer but not in winter.
 Luckily there were plenty of fish.
-Leif walked across the mountains without map or compass and crossed the border into neutral Sweden to join the Norwegian police, a paramilitary force waiting Jan disappeared into the resistance.
+Leif walked across the mountains without map or compass and crossed the border into neutral Sweden to join the Norwegian police, a paramilitary force waiting to see action.
+Jan disappeared into the resistance.